 When care is received at a non-hospital clinic, all charges can be combined into one bill, so there is no facility fee.

-Signs are posted in all clinics that require a facility fee or a telehealth fee.
+Signs are posted in all clinics that require a facility fee.
 You can also refer to the billing practices brochure that is given to all new patients or contact our billing office with questions.